The Winnipeg Jets made dubious history on Tuesday, becoming the first team in NHL history to blow a four-goal lead and then win by four goals.

-WINNIPEG -- Mark Scheifele scored twice and added an assist to spoil a spirited Montreal come back and lead the Winnipeg Jets to an 8-4 victory over the Canadiens on Tuesday night.
+Mark Scheifele scored twice and added an assist to spoil a spirited Montreal comeback and lead Winnipeg to an 8-4 victory over the Canadiens.
+Pierre-Luc Dubois also had a goal and two assists as the Jets snapped the Habs' five-game winning streak.

 Josh Anderson scored three goals in a losing cause for Montreal (13-34-7).
 Artturi Lehkonen scored the other Montreal marker.